 A series of experimental works were presented between 28th September and 7th October 2012 alongside other Dark Sky events being run as part of the Wigtown Book Festival.
 See archive page.
 They presented additional new work at the Biosphere Day at the Catstrand, New Galloway on 15th Nov 2012.

-Currently they are collaborating with music producer Frenchbloke on a 24 hour radio broadcast of previously unheard sound to be broadcast from 12 noon on 31st August 2013 as part of the International Environmental Arts Festival.
+They collaborated with music producer Frenchbloke on a 24 hour radio broadcast of previously unheard sound, broadcast during August 2012 and developed the concept to present The Dark Outside FM 2013 as part of the Environmental Arts Festival Scotland.
 More info: The Dark Outside FM

 Humans are not by nature nocturnal – throughout our history the dark has contained threats, real and imagined and as the planet turns and the year creeps forward, night gains in power as daylight shortens and becomes weaker.
 Time to work, plant and hunt is curtailed, temperature drops, and shelter becomes more important.